-- You are on a passported benefit, OR - Your disposable income is not more than £99 per week and your capital, or savings, is no more than £1000 (capital limits are different if you have dependants).
+- You are on a passported benefit, OR - Your disposable income is not more than £99 per week and your capital, or savings, is no more than £1000 (capital limits are different if you have dependents).

-See full eligibility for legal aid here.
+See full eligibility for legal aid on the Legal Aid Agency Keycard no. 47.
 You will need to provide evidence of your financial situation to your lawyer.